Smart Industrial Automation Guide: Explore Basics, Benefits, and Modern Insights

 MonitoringContinuous performance tracking

-Many organizations also use cloud computing platforms to store and analyze large volumes of industrial data.
-This enables better scalability and accessibility.
+Cloud computing platforms are also used to store and process large volumes of industrial data.

 • Engineering learning platforms